Overview

 Source: ODYSSEE

-In 2000, cars represented 66% of the passenger traffic, buses 25% and rail 9%, while in 2022 cars increase their share, accounting for 78%, bus 12% and rail 10%.
-It means that transport by passenger cars is increasing in Slovakia and the transfer of persons by train has been strengthened at the expense of bus transport.
-This is also caused by the state's policy favouring rail passenger transport (free travel for students and retirees).
-Such an advantage, however, does not apply to bus transport services.
-One of the main factors of the dominance of individual car transport is the large gaps in the quality of the provided transport services in public passenger transport.
+In 2000, car transport accounted for 66% of passenger transport, buses 26% and trains 9%, but in 2023 cars increased their share of consumption to 77.5%, while the share of buses decreased to 12.5% and trains remained stable with a share of 10.0%.
+This means that passenger car transport is growing in Slovakia and passenger train transport has strengthened at the expense of bus transport.
+This is also due to the state's policy in train transport (free travel for students and pensioners).
+However, such a benefit does not apply to bus transport.
+One of the main factors of the dominance of individual car transport is the large reserves in the quality of transport services provided in public passenger transport.
+Systematic changes are primarily needed towards a better offer of continuous service.

 Source: ODYSSEE